-An independently monitored whistle-blowing hotline, Deloitte's Tip-Offs Anonymous, has been made available to employees across the Group's businesses, whereby employees can report suspected fraud and/or activities which are considered to be transgressions of the Group's Code of Conduct.
+An independently monitored whistleblowing hotline, Deloitte's Tip-Offs Anonymous, has been made available to employees across the Group's businesses, whereby employees can report suspected fraud and/or activities which are considered to be transgressions of the Group's Code of Conduct.
 Tip-offs training and awareness sessions are conducted periodically to promote utilisation of the facility where necessary.
-The tip-offs service has also been extended to key customers and suppliers in the South African business.
-The implementation of this service to selected suppliers and customers at Aspen's International businesses is in progress.
+The tip-offs service has also been extended to key customers and suppliers.
 The details in respect of this hotline are available on our website.
 The Board has adopted a formal policy to regulate conflicts of interest and trading in the Company's securities.